BrunoMCBraga/Reversing-Resources/Debuggers/WinDbg.md

 * dds/dps/dqs [address_range]: display words and symbols referenced within the provided address_range.
 * d/da/db... [address_range] : displays memory content within range.
 Typical usage: da (ascii strings), du (unicode strings)
 * dda/ddp/ddu [address_range]: symilar to the previous one but it will expect the memory to have a pointer to data.
 The pointer will be displayed and so will be the data.
 * ? poi([address]): roughly speaking, reads a pointer from the address.
 Say you know a given address contains a pointer to something.
 You could use dd or simply this.
-This could be useful to combine with another command like *u* (e.g. u poi(address)). *NOTE:the address does not have to have a pointer there.
-It can be anything*
+This could be useful to combine with another command like *u* (e.g. u poi(address)). **NOTE: the address does not have to have a pointer there.
+It can be anything**
 * s [address_range]  [pattern]: search memory for pattern.
 * e/ea/eb/ed [address] [data]: modify memory (e.g. eza [address] "Hello World!" will write a null-terminated ASCII string to [address]).
 * .writemem [file_path] [address_range]: dumps memory within address_range to a file.